SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-1-first-steps-in-programming/how-to-write-console-app/example-creating-a-console-application.md

 ### How to Register in SoftUni Judge?

-Use your credentials \(username + password\) for the site softuni.bg.
+Use your credentials \(username + password\) for the site **softuni.org**.
 If you don't have a SoftUni registration, create one.
 It takes only a minute – a standard registration in an Internet site.

 ## Testing the Programs That Play Notes